 Once accommodation is removed, we need to evaluate the effects-observe how financial conditions adjust, how much inflation recedes, and what more remains to be done to ensure a sustained expansion.
-This watchful deliberation is always important, but it's critical when the level of uncertainty is high, as it is today (see Leduc and Liu 2016 and Bok, Mertens, and Williams 2022).
+This watchful deliberation is always important, but it's critical when the level of uncertainty is high, as it is today.
+16